PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_turing.md

 toc_sticky: true
 ---

-## Turing and his machines
+## Alan Turing and the foundations of computer science

 Our story begins with the unlikeliest of major characters: Alan Turing.
 If you have heard of Turing, then you might be surprised as to why he would appear in a course on biological modeling.

 <center>
 <img src = "../assets/images/alan_turing_npg_cc.png" width="250">
-<figcaption>Alan Turing in 1951. © National Portrait Gallery, London</figcaption>
+<figcaption>Alan Turing in 1951. © National Portrait Gallery, London.<br></figcaption>
 </center>

-Turing was a genius code breaker during World War II and helped break several German ciphers.
-But his famous contribution to science came in a 1936 paper in which he introduced what has come to be known as a **Turing machine**[^numbers].
+Turing was a genius cryptographer during World War II and helped break several German ciphers.
+But his most famous scientific contribution was a 1936 paper in which he introduced what has come to be known as a **Turing machine**[^numbers].
 This hypothetical computer reads numbers off of an infinitely long tape, moving up and down the tape, rewriting cells according to a finite collection of internal rules.
 What is remarkable about Turing machines is that nearly a century later, any task that a computer performs, from the device you are using to read this to the world's most powerful supercomputer, can still be implemented by a Turing machine.

 You may be shocked that any computer can ultimately be represented by such a simple machine, one that Joseph Weizenbaum called nothing more than "pebbles on toilet paper"[^weizenbaum].
 If Turing machines interest you, we include an excellent introductory video on Turing machines below, including a demonstration of how a Turing machine can be used to solve a problem.